IGDB-DuLab/Zhao-chromatin/README.md

-# Mapping Chromatin activity landscape during *C. elegans* embryogenesis at Single-cell resolution
+# Mapping chromatin activity landscape during *C. elegans* embryogenesis at single-cell resolution

 This repository provides the source code for reproducing the results of the study titled " Chromatin dynamics during *C. elegans* embryogenesis at the single-cell level" by Zhiguang Zhao# , Rong Fan# , Weina Xu, Yangyang Wang, Xuehua Ma, and Zhuo Du*.